-Grace Roebuck is a sophomore at Vassar College studying Psychology and is a Critical Thinking Unit (CTU) Fellow, the AHA Foundation’s Campus Program.
-The CTU program aims to strengthen liberties for students and promote critical thinking on university campuses across the U.S. Our campus program, with our partner Ideas Beyond Borders, helps student leaders host impartial debates and events designed to engage their fellow students in open-minded enquiry about cultural, religious and policy issues.
+Grace Roebuck is a sophomore at Vassar College studying Psychology and is a Critical Thinking Fellowship (CTF) Fellow, the AHA Foundation’s Campus Program.
+The CTF program aims to strengthen liberties for students and promote critical thinking on university campuses across the U.S. Our campus program, with our partner Ideas Beyond Borders, helps student leaders host impartial debates and events designed to engage their fellow students in open-minded enquiry about cultural, religious and policy issues.

-AHA Foundation: What inspired you to become a Critical Thinking Unit (CTU) fellow?
+AHA Foundation: What inspired you to become a Critical Thinking Fellowship (CTF) fellow?

-AHA Foundation: What was the training for the program like and how did it prepare you for your work as a CTU Fellow?
+AHA Foundation: What was the training for the program like and how did it prepare you for your work as a CTF Fellow?

 The speaker who most impacted me was Yasmine Muhammad: her survival story was truly unique and very impactful.
 The most useful of the technical skills was the session on publicity.
 I learned that you can really never have enough when planning an event!